The PhD Qualifier Examination

 - Copies of the finished critique should be delivered to each of the WCP committee members on or before the end of the 60 day period.

-- A date should be set for the formal Oral exam to be held within three weeks (but not less than one week) after the critique is to be handed in.
-(Given that at least three faculty schedules need to be coordinated, negotiations for the date of the oral exam should begin at least three weeks before the written critique is handed in!)
+- A date should be set for the formal Oral Presentation to be held within three weeks (but not less than one week) after the critique is to be handed in.
+Consideration to coordinating three committee members schedule should be given when deciding on a date of the presentation; it is highly recommended negotiations for the date of the presentation should begin at least three weeks before the written critique is handed in.
 Scheduling the oral exam is the student's responsibility.

-- As with all talks and oral examinations in the CS Department, WCP talk announcement (with abstract, committee members, location, time, etc.) should be submitted for announcement to the Student Affairs Office (905 SEO) at least two weeks prior to the event.
+10. As with all talks and oral examinations in the CS Department, WCP Presentation announcement - with abstract, committee members, room, time, etc. should be sent to the Student Affairs Office (905 SEO) for advertisement to the graduate and faculty email lists at least a week before the event.

 - This exam cannot be repeated.